back to latest articles

 Mindset Shift: Principles for Procurement Success in the Digital Age

-Nowadays, effective procurement practices move beyond simple cost-driven transactions and embrace a more strategic, user-centered perspective.
-Rather than focusing on how quickly an RFP can be processed, how many deliverables are received or how low a price can be negotiated, forward-thinking procurement teams view design and user experience as core components of long-term business value.
+Nowadays, advanced procurement teams move beyond simple cost-driven transactions and embrace a more strategic, user-centered perspective.
+Rather than focusing on how quickly an RFP can be processed, how many deliverables are received or how low a price can be negotiated, strategic-driven procurement teams view design and user experience as core components of long-term business value.

 This shift involves seeing a UX design partner as a strategic ally that helps elevate the brand’s digital experience over time.
 A well-researched, high-quality user experience drives product success, brand trust and customer satisfaction, ultimately reducing the risks of rework and costly failures.
 Moreover, an improved customer experience can increase company revenue by 10-15%, according to Zippia research